Open-QKD-Network/cqptoolkit/DemoHowto.md

 ```
 #/bin/bash
 sudo chown -R 33:33 www
-docker run -it --rm --net host -v `pwd`/www:/www -v `pwd`/cqptoolkit/demo/nginx-conf:/etc/nginx registry.gitlab.com/qcomms/cqptoolkit/nginx-qkd
+docker run -it --rm --net host -v `pwd`/www:/www -v `pwd`/nginx-conf:/etc/nginx registry.gitlab.com/qcomms/cqptoolkit/nginx-qkd
 ```
 - Run the webserver with the script.
-- The site can be tested without encryption by going to http://<servername>:8080/
+- The site can be tested without encryption by going to [http://localhost/](http://localhost/) you should see a page with "Unsecured communication"

 ### QR Display

 - Run `QKDStudio` and click the keys icon for the **key view**.
 - Resize the window so that the qr code area fill as much of the mobile camera view as possible
-- In the from box, enter the site agent address for the "local" keystore which will the start point for the communication.
+- In the from box, enter the site agent address for the "local" keystore (eg: `localhost:8000` ) which will the start point for the communication.
 - Click the green refresh icon and select the destination keystore address.
 - Click **New Key** to display a qr code.
   + The mobile should decode the code and display the source, destination and key id.
 The number of keys should increase.